 Wool is a renewable fibre and therefore is a resource that is naturally replenished.
 Wool is one of nature’s wonder fibres and its key attributes continue to perform even after it has been shorn.
 The most beneficial factor of wool is its natural ability to breathe and regulate body temperature, regardless of your surroundings.
 Wool creates a micro-climate which assists in regulating body temperature and humidity, relieving the body of thermal stress and promoting a deeper, more refreshing sleep.
 Wool quilts can be perfect for couples who are struggling to find a quilt suitable for their individual warmth needs.

 Benefits of a wool quilt:

-When we mention synthetic fibres, we are referring to quilts that are man-made.
+When we mention synthetic fibres, we are referring to quilts that have man-made fill.
 At Pillow Talk, we use two main types of synthetic fills – microfibre and down alternative.
 Our synthetic fibres are an affordable and easy-to-care-for alternative for those in the market for a new quilt.

 The differences between our synthetic quilts are:

 Microfibre – Most of our synthetic quilts have a microfibre fill.
 However, we blend different denier fibres to provide both loft and softness to suit personal preferences.
 Microfibre is a practical choice if you suffer from allergies or your quilt is likely to require frequent washing.

 Down alternative – Down alternative fibres are a finer denier than standard polyester fibres.
 They provide more loft and have a luxurious ‘down-like’ feel.
 This premium-quality quilt will provide incredible comfort and warmth on cold winter nights.